c22457612/MusicVisuals/README.md

 These controls and toggles can be used to visualize different parts of the song more uniquely and make them more harmonious

 # What I am most proud of in the assignment
+I am most proud of the design of the intro that I decided to do with this assignment, I think it really added another layer of ambition to the project.
+I am also proud of the design of the main visualizer in using cubes that change direction based on mid,treble and bass, I think it added a really cool effect for certain songs that go from high to low amplitudes frequently.
+I am also proud of the level of interactivity I added to the visualizer as anyone can customize their experience as the visualizer is running.

 # Markdown Tutorial